 The benefits of olive oil are such that it helps in improving cardiovascular system, preventing stroke, reduction of depression risk, reducing breast cancer risk, maintaining healthy cholesterol levels, protecting the liver from oxidative stress, protection from ulcerative colitis, curing Alzheimer's disease, curing acute pancreatitis, relieving constipation and others.

-Olive oil is the best edible oil in terms of palatability, stability, lipid profile, and safety profiles.
-For 100g (3.5oz) of olive oil the nutritional value is such that energy is 3,701 kJ (885 kcal), fat is 100g ( of which saturated fat is 14g, monounsaturated fat is 73g, polyunsaturated fat is 11g and omega-3 fat to omega-6 fat is 3.5g to 21g), Vitamin E and Vitamin K is 14 mg and 62 μg respectively.
-Carbohydrates and proteins are however absent.
+Let check out nutrition data of olive oil.
+It is the best edible oil in terms of palatability, stability, lipid profile, and safety profiles.
+For 100g (3.5oz) of olive oil the nutritional value is such that energy is 3,701 KJ (885 kcal), fat is 100g (of which saturated fat is 14g, monounsaturated fat is 73g, polyunsaturated fat is 11g and omega-3 fat to omega-6 fat is 3.5g to 21g), Vitamin E and Vitamin K are 14 mg and 62 μg respectively.
+Carbohydrates and proteins are, however absent.

 It is observed from studies that people who regularly consume olive oil are much less likely to develop cardiovascular diseases, including hypertension (high blood pressure), stroke, and hyperlipidemia (high blood cholesterol and triglyceride levels).

 Regular intake of olive oil helps in reducing inflammation, endothelial dysfunction (problems with the inner linings of blood vessels), thrombosis and carbohydrate metabolism.